-A fertility doctor says that in theory, men could attempt to become pregnant as soon as "tomorrow" thanks to advances in uterus transplant surgeries.
+A fertility doctor says that in theory, men could attempt to get pregnant as soon as "tomorrow" thanks to advances in uterus transplant surgeries.
 But other experts say that such a procedure won't happen anytime soon because many more studies are needed to know whether it could be done safely.

 Dr. Richard Paulson, the outgoing president of the American Society for Reproductive Medicine (ASRM), said he thinks it would be possible to perform uterus transplants on transgender women, who are born male and transition to female, according to The Telegraph.
 Speaking at ASRM's annual meeting, he said he sees no biological reason why the procedure wouldn't work in the male body.

 "You could do it tomorrow," Paulson was quoted as saying.
 "There would be additional challenges, but I don't see any obvious problem that would preclude it.
 I personally suspect there are going to be trans women who are going to want to have a uterus and will likely get the transplant."
 [The 9 Most Interesting Transplants]